s1gawron/stock-exchange-app/ReadMe.md

 # Stock app

-Stock web application - first project to my CV - still a lot to add or improve - Technologies: Spring Boot, JPA, Hibernate, MySQL, Docker, Kubernetes
+Stock web application - first project to my CV - still a lot to add or improve - Technologies: Spring Boot, JPA, Hibernate, MySQL, RabbitMQ, Docker, Kubernetes

 This app was created to simulate transactions you can do on Stock Exchange with real time listings (supported exchanges: US and LSE).

 To run this app you will need to provide finnhub token in application.properties, which you can get after creating an account at: https://finnhub.io/ (Working on possibility to run the app without creating account)

 # Prerequisites: